xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 ## logrotate

 It's worth to mention one critical component for logging solution.
-Space on your hard drive is finite.
+The space on your hard drive is finite.
 It's worth investing some amount of time to configure proper rules for your machine to free up space.
 [Logrorate](https://syslog-ng.com/documents/html/syslog-ng-ose-latest-guides/en/syslog-ng-ose-guide-admin/html/example-logrotate.html) is a perfect solution for that.
 Let's take a look at configuration excerpts for ncs.log:

 ```